1735 Vine St. Los Angeles, CA 90028 | map |

 The Playhouse in the 60s: The theatre went back to the El Capitan name and had occasional legit bookings.
 "Peter Pan" had a run in 1962.

-A c.1960 view south on Vine St. that was located by Ken McIntyre for a post on the Photos of Los Angeles Facebook page.
+A c.1960 view south on Vine St. that was located by Ken McIntyre for a post for the Photos of Los Angeles private Facebook group.
 The Playhouse can be seen on the right.

 In 1963 ABC acquired the building and after a $400,000 remodel renamed it the Jerry Lewis Theatre.
 Thanks to Sean Ault for spotting this photo as well as the two below when they were offered for sale online.